Shipwright's Cottage

 Shipwright's Cottage is a historic house built c.
 1875 and located at 900 Innes Avenue in India Basin, San Francisco, California.
 The building is part of a new city park, scheduled for completion in 2025.
 It is thought that the property has one of the only natural Bay shoreline remaining in San Francisco.

 Shipwright's Cottage has been listed as a San Francisco Designated Landmark since May 9, 2008.

 History

 The house was originally occupied by shipwrights (or ship builders) that built scow schooners, from approximately 1875 until 1926.
-It was constructed by carpenter Jan Dirks, for Johnson J. Dircks who was born in the Netherlands.
-The structure was made with fir wood, and in Italianate and Carpenter Gothic architecture styles.
-It originally had a windmill on the 2.4 acre property, with a private waterfront view.
+It was constructed by carpenter and shipwright Jan Janse Dirks, (later Americanized to John Johnson Dirks) who was born in the Netherlands.
+Dirks lived in the cottage with his family until 1892 when he retired from shipbuilding.
+Among the scow schooners he and his sons built at the adjacent boatyard were the Master Mariner (1876), the Wavelet (1878) and the Paul and Willie (1884).
+The cottage structure was made with fir wood, and in Italianate and Carpenter Gothic architecture styles.
+It originally had a windmill on the 2.4-acre property, with a private waterfront view.

 From 1926 until 1961, the building served as the Anderson & Cristofani boatyard office.
 In the 1990s, the boatyard was shut down by the United States Environmental Protection Agency for illegal dredging; and the house eventually was sold to neglectful owners and fell into disrepair.